nodejs/node/doc/api/fs.md

     description: The `maxBusyTries` option is renamed to `maxRetries`, and its default is 0.
 The `emfileWait` option has been removed, and `EMFILE` errors use the same retry logic as other errors.
-The `retryDelay` option is now supported.
+The `retryDelay` option is now supported. `ENFILE` errors are now retried.
   - version: v12.10.0
     pr-url: https://github.com/nodejs/node/pull/29168
     description: The `recursive`, `maxBusyTries`, and `emfileWait` options are